DRGN-DRC/DAT-Texture-Wizard/README.md

 The structure of this program's code is largely a functional style (i.e. built mostly using just strait functions).
 Certainly some parts would be better suited as objects, with classes and their own personal methods.
 And I know there are some things that could be done more efficiently.
 A strong factor that led to some matters such as these is the fact that this is a really old project, built when I was first learning Python. :P But going forward I'll be occasionally refactoring parts of this program, and rewriting key components of it as I incorporate them into future projects.
 Let me know if there's anything you'd like to see broken out into a separate project, like HSD DAT file/structure objects, the texture codec, etc.

 ## Installation & Setup

+If all you want to do is run the program, there is no installation; just download and unzip one of the [latest release builds](https://github.com/DRGN-DRC/DAT-Texture-Wizard/releases).
+The directions below are for running or building from the source code.

 ### Windows
 In order to run or compile this program, you'll need to install Python 2 and a few modules.
 Any version of python between 2.7.12 up to the latest 2.7 should work.